evan-rf/etachov.github.io/_posts/2018-01-28-nyt-link-network.md

 ![](/images/2018-01-28-citation_frequency.png)

 **Finally**, Nicholas Kristof's subnetwork is the most distinct.
-Of the sites he linked to only 16% were also linked to other columnists.
+Of the sites he linked to only 16% were also linked to by other columnists.
 Conversely, Roger Cohen's subnetwork is the most embedded in the graph; 71% of his linked sites were also linked to by other columnists.

 ![](/images/2018-01-28-nyt-graph-4-distinct.gif)

 <br><center><b>Explore the full graph <a href = "http://etachov.io/projects/nyt_citation_graph.html" target = "_blank">here</a></b></center><br>

-Keep in mind that we're looking at a limited and time-bound sample of articles.
+For all of these results, keep in mind that we're looking at a limited and time-bound sample of articles.
 When I get a bit of time to figure out Selelium, I'm hoping to collect a year's worth of data.
 More to come!